 Once we’ve spoken on the phone and determined the plan of action you will have an estimate of how much the initial appointment will be.

-After meeting your child and an assessment or screening takes place, you will know roughly how many sessions will be undertaken, how often and how much these will be.
-I try to give an example of other children I have worked with and how many sessions may be needed to work on that particular speech and language issue- obviously all children are unique but this will give you a rough idea of how many sessions it may take to correct that issue.
+After meeting your child online and an assessment or screening takes place, you will know roughly how many sessions will be undertaken, how often and how much these will be.
+I try to give an example of other children I have worked with and how many sessions may be needed to work on that particular speech and language issue- obviously all children are unique but this will give you a rough idea of how many online sessions it may take to correct that issue.
 I also work with children either once a fortnight or once a month depending on your finances with lots of ideas and work to be completed between sessions via email to yourselves as parents and your child’s nursery or school staff with your consent.